mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 =============
 A CCPP-compliant scheme is written in the form of Fortran modules.
 Each scheme must be in its own module, and must include at least one of the following subroutines (*entry points*): *_init*, *_timestep_init*, *_run*, *_timestep_finalize*, and *_finalize*.
-Each subroutine corresponds to one of the five *phases* of the :term:`CCPP framework` as described above.
+Each subroutine corresponds to one of the five *phases* of the :term:`CCPP Framework` as described above.
 The module name and the subroutine names must be consistent with the scheme name; for example, the scheme "schemename" can have the entry points *schemename_init*, *schemename_run*, etc. The *_run* subroutine contains the